Skip to main content

 A happy home

 Lillian Gilbreth’s innovative work in applying techniques from industrial production to the home kitchen was groundbreaking.
 With her inspiration, the idea of a kitchen as just a utilitarian workroom tucked at the back of the house faded into the past.
 People began to take pride in their modernized, efficient kitchens, dressing them up as inviting rooms for guests.
-They started kitchen renovations and added patterned tile floors and painted the walls and tables in bright colors.
+They added patterned tile floors and painted the walls and tables in bright colors.
 The combination of modern appliances and scientific efficiency helped improve quality of life by saving both time and energy—a goal of the Gilbreths from day one.
 While we may not have a dozen children to raise, we can all agree that a well-designed, efficient kitchen is a valuable asset to any home.
 We have Lillian Gilbreth, and her “mini meal factory” philosophy, to thank for that!

 Leave a Reply